JunjieHuang2002/Chess-game-in-C/README.md

 ```

 ## Project structures
 There are 2 directories `include` and `src` in this project.
 In `src`, there is a special file `game_database.txt` that stores game states.

-The program might not be able to run if removed this file.:dizzy_face:
+:dizzy_face:The program might not be able to run if removed this file.

 ## Insufficient
 Some complex rulings such as en passant, castling, checking, and checkmating are excluded.